Excitations of a two-dimensional supersolid: Hydrodynamic description

 \subsection{Hydrodynamic results}

 In Figs.~\ref{dipolarexcitations} and \ref{softcoreexcitations} we consider properties of the dipolar and soft-core systems across the superfluid to supersolid phase transition.
-The results for density contrast and superfluid fractions emphasize the first-order nature of the transition.
-As noted earlier, in our results we continue the uniform superfluid results beyond the transition where it is a metastable state.

-The speeds of sound extracted from linear fits to the $q\to0$ behavior of BdG energies calculated for the gapless branches are shown in Figs.~\ref{dipolarexcitations}(b) and \ref{softcoreexcitations}(b).
-The uniform superfluid state only has a single gapless branch: first sound with speed $c_1$.
+The speeds of sound extracted from linear fits to the $q\to0$ behavior of BdG energies calculated for the gapless branches are shown in Figs.~\ref{dipolarexcitations}(a) and \ref{softcoreexcitations}(a).
+The uniform superfluid state only has a single gapless branch: first sound ($c_1$).
 In the transition to a supersolid there is almost no change in $c_1$ for the dipolar case, while a significant upward jump in $c_1$ occurs for the soft-core case.
-We also note that in the dipolar system $c_1$ is higher relative to the other sound speeds than in the soft-core system.
+We also note that in the dipolar system $c_1$ is higher relative to the other speeds of sound than in the soft-core system.
 The second sound speed $c_2$ is always much lower than first sound.
 Except close to the transition in the soft-core system, $c_2$ generally decreases as we go deeper into the crystalline phase.
 This reduction in $c_2$ is a sign of the reduced superfluidity.
 Indeed, sufficiently far into the crystalline phase we expect a transition to an isolated droplet crystal and the superfluidity will vanish, although this is beyond the theories we use here (see \cite{Buhler2023a}).